VAT IN NIGERIA

 There are some goods in Nigeria, which are specifically exempted from paying VAT as contained in the first schedule of the VAT Act, and such include medical and pharmaceutical products; basic food items; books and educational material; newspapers and magazines; baby products; commercial vehicles and their spare parts; agricultural equipment and products; and veterinary medicine.

-By Taxation Law Department at Resolution Law Firm
+By Taxation Law Team at Resolution Law Firm